-In Europe, moderate conservatives seek to steal hard-right’s thunder
+In Europe, moderate conservatives seek to steal hard right’s thunder

 - Quick Read